Printing or Plotting from Geocomp

 Geocomp SDS 87 prints the screen to HP Laser Jet or Epson dot matrix printers only.

 The allowable plotter ports are COM1, COM2, LPT1, LPT2, LPT3 and LPT4.

 The output format can be configured to support almost any vector output.
 There are already plot command files for HP-GL/2, HP-GL large format, HP 7475A, HP LaserJet A4, HP LaserJet A3, Houston DMPL, Graphtec, Nalco, Roland RD-GL, Roland RD-GL DPX, Roland RGX, Roland DXY 800 and Wild TA Table.

 As a general rule, almost all new large-format plotters support HP-GL/2.
 Lexmark Optra inkjet and HP LaserJet are about the only current small-format printers that support HP-GL/2.

 Use CMD files to control pen thicknesses and colours.
 For more information, refer to the Geocomp Reference Manual under Configure Plotter.

 Raster formats such as PCL and some vector-like formats such as Calcomp PCI (907) and PostScript are not supported.

 Geocomp can write plots to file, in the selected plotter format.
 These files can be imported into graphics, CAD and plotting applications and copied to directly to plotters, including PostScript plotters.
-See below and our
+See below and our links page.

 No special plot drivers are needed for Geocomp, but the printer might need them to talk to Windows.